bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

                   the name of the user group (e.g. 'admin').

               **user**: *str*
                   the name of the user (e.g. 'John Doe').
-The name is included in the plan metadata and may be used to identify the user who added the plan to the queue.
+The name is included in the item metadata and may be used to identify the user who added the item to the queue.
 It is not passed to the Run Engine or included in run metadata.

               **pos**: *int*, *'front'* or *'back'* (optional)